E-Car Club Membership Agreement Terms and Conditions

 7.1.3 You will be billed for usage fees at the time of Booking.

 7.1.4 In situations where your E-Car usage is funded by a third-party (such as a housing developer), you are expected to comply with Fair Use principles.
-As such E-Car Club reserve the right to cancel bookings of more than 4 consecutive hours and bookings which exceed the threshold of 20 cumulative hours in any calendar month.
+As such E-Car Club reserve the right to cancel bookings of more than 4 consecutive hours and bookings which exceed the threshold of 10 cumulative hours in any calendar month.
 Bookings that are cancelled within 24 hours of their due start time, or bookings that are unused will count towards this Fair Use threshold.
 If you return a car late, even if the fair use threshold is not yet reached, you will be charged a ‘late return fee’.
 Furthermore, any subsequent changes to your original booking may incur a charge.

 7.2 Modifying or Cancelling a Booking

 You can modify or cancel your booking at any time (both before and during the actual Booking) by either logging on to your account or calling us directly on +44 (0) 20 3603 2259.
 The charges and fees described under this section 7.2 and in the Tariff Guide under Appendix 1 may apply.

 7.2.1 If a Member wishes to alter a Booking in any way it is imperative it is done either via the website https://ecarclub.co.uk/login-next or by calling us directly on +44 (0) 20 3603 2259 at least 24 hours before the scheduled start time of the Booking.